On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: A Numerical Challenge

 Our result here therefore conforms with (and confirms) Fig.~7.1 in \cite{ThallerBOOK}.

-{A feature evident in Fig.~\ref{fig:orbitalsnogravity} is that, even though our main result, Thm.~\ref{thm: main}, only holds for atomic numbers $Z\leq 45$, and only proves the existence of positive energy eigenvalues, the discrete spectrum apparently continues to exist beyond that range of $Z$ values, and far beyond nuclei found in nature or observed in the lab.
-It also appears to be the case, for any $n\geq 1$ and any nonzero $k \in \{-n,-n+1,\dots,n-1\}$, that as $Z$ is increased the energy continues to decrease, eventually crossing the $\varepsilon = 0$ line and becoming negative, and finally touching the continuous spectrum at $\varepsilon=-1$.
+A feature evident in Fig.~\ref{fig:orbitalsnogravity} is that the discrete spectrum continues to exist beyond the range $Z \leq 45$ of $Z$ values for which our main result, Thm.~\ref{thm: main}, holds, and which only proves the existence of positive energy eigenvalues.
+It also appears to be the case, for any $n\geq 1$ and any nonzero $k \in \{-n,-n+1,\dots,n-1\}$, that as $Z$ is increased the energy eigenvalues continue to decrease, eventually crossing the $\varepsilon = 0$ line and becoming negative, and finally touching the continuous spectrum at $\varepsilon=-1$.
 The restrictions in our theorem are therefore far from being optimal.
-Indeed, a rich list of phenomena seems to occur in this system beyond the range of $Z$ corresponding to nuclei so far observed in nature, phenomena that are awaiting to be studied by further careful mathematical analysis of the hamiltonian \eqref{eq: red Hamil K}.}
+Indeed, a rich list of phenomena seems to occur in this system beyond the range of $Z$ corresponding to nuclei so far observed in nature, phenomena that are awaiting to be studied by further careful mathematical analysis of the Hamiltonian \eqref{eq: red Hamil K}.